ZacCarman/Software-Quality-Project/README.md

 ### role_dice
 This function requires no input.
 It simply generates a number between and including 1-6 and returns the generated value.
 Testing:
-The funcion is asked to generate a number.
+The function is asked to generate a number.
 If it is between 1 and 6 it will pass the test.

 ### read_file
 This function acceptes a string.
 This input should be the location and name of a file.
 It will then throw an exception if it cannot find the file or if it does it will read the contents of the file.